Ecohen4/NLP/harry_potter.md

 **Topic Modeling**
 - For topic modeling, I chose to use Latent Dirichlet Allocation, due to its ease of interpretation, and the robust model the Gensim library contains.
+- Gensim was also chosen becuase of the built-in ability to caculate a coherence score for the LDA model, which has been shown to correlate better with human understanding than perplexity.
 - I also chose to use Gensim because it was out of my comfort zone, compared to sklearn, and I thought this would be a great opportunity to continue learning.
 - NMF and SVD would potentially be valid techniques as well, and could be additional methods to explore further.